Bitcoinus (BITS) Achieves Market Capitalization of $3,477.52

 According to CryptoCompare, “BitstarCoin is a Scrypt PoW/PoS hybrid.
 The PoW phase lasts for 21 days and then the PoS staking begins at 35% for Y1 – dropping to 1% in yr 5.
 The difficulty retargets every block and the block time is set to 30 seconds allowing for a two minute transaction confirmation. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Bitcoinus directly using US dollars.
-Investors seeking to trade Bitcoinus should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoinus using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Bitcoinus directly using US dollars.
+Investors seeking to trade Bitcoinus should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoinus using one of the exchanges listed above.

 Receive News & Updates for Bitcoinus Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoinus and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.